monix/monix.io/docs/2x/intro/migrate2x.md

 The `Channel` type is now gone, replaced by:

-- `monix.reactive.observers.SyncObserver` for describing just
+- `monix.reactive.Observer.Sync` for describing just
   synchronous input
 - `monix.reactive.subjects.ConcurrentSubject` for describing
   synchronous input with attached output